-2004-2009 – Building A Knowledgebase
+2004-2009 – Building A Knowledge Base

-First created on a Frontpage template, Phoenix Rising was ‘CFS Phoenix’ (on http://phoenix-cfs.org url) from 2004 to 2009.
-A monthly newsletter begun in 2005, containing extensive reviews of research and treatment studies and events, helped to fill a void in a CFS community eager for information.
-Phoenix Rising expanded as it added Resource, Story and Advocacy sections to the original Treatment and Research sections.
+First created on a “Frontpage template”, Phoenix Rising was called “CFS Phoenix” (at the https://phoenix-cfs.org URL) from 2004 to 2009.
+A monthly newsletter begun in 2005, containing extensive reviews of research and treatment studies and events, helped to fill a void in an ME/CFS community eager for information.
+Phoenix Rising expanded as it added “Resource”, “Story” and “Advocacy” sections to the original “Treatment” and “Research” sections.

 2009 – 2010 – Visual Satisfaction

-Now, where there had been one website there were now three: an aspx site containing hundreds of articles, a wordpress site containing hundreds of blogs, and the large Forums site containing several hundred thousand posts…
+Now, where there had been one website there were three: an “aspx” site containing hundreds of articles, a “WordPress” site containing hundreds of blogs, and the large discussion forum site containing several hundred thousand posts.

 In 2010 Lynn Bousquet came up with an attractive variation that was used on the first website.
-Another variation showed up on the Forums site.
-Yet another logo was used as the favicon for Phoenix Rising.
+Another variation showed up on the discussion forum.
+Yet another logo was used as the “favicon” for Phoenix Rising.

 Due to the multiple logos, the search for a unifying logo began.
 And in 2012 Adin found Elizabeth, a college student, who created the elegant logo that appears on all Phoenix Rising’s pages today.